f1f47a23/AWESOME/docs/solidity-eth/why-solidity-sucks.md

 <br><br>
 > The protocol sucks.
 The documentation sucks.
 The APIs suck.
 The users suck.
 The developers suck.
 The communities suck.

+> The result is an ecosystem of unfinished projects, developed by the inexperienced, marketed to the uneducated, and built on quickly moving sands of a protocol in development.

 <br><br>
 ### LINKS